-CARLOTTA CARLYLE's one red-headed, tough-talking, blues-loving, heart-on-her-sleeve-wearing, ex-cop cab-driving P.I. cruising the streets of Boston, MA, looking for trouble in all the wrong places.
+CARLOTTA CARLYLE‘s one tall (six feet!), red-headed, tough-talking, blues-loving, heart-on-her-sleeve-wearing, ex-cop cab-driving P.I. cruising the streets of Boston, MA, looking for trouble in all the wrong places.
 And usually finding it.

-"As smart as Spenser and as mean as Hawk" is how Margaret Cannon in The Globe and Mail puts it.
-As the series has progressed, Carlotta gone from being something of an overly earnest do-gooder willing to cut a few corners to something of an avenger willing to not just cut corners, but mow them down if necessary, and generally revealing a darker side to her persona -- angrier and more conflicted.
+“As smart as Spenser and as mean as Hawk” is how Margaret Cannon in The Globe and Mail puts it.
+And to be sure, as the series has progressed, Carlotta gone from being something of an overly earnest do-gooder willing to cut a few corners to something of an avenger willing to not just cut corners, but mow them down if necessary, and generally revealing a darker side to her persona — angrier and more conflicted.

 A lot of people love this series, but as it’s progressed, I’ve become a little uneasy about the characer’s scorched earth self-righteousness.

 And in Cold Case (1997), she turns downright mean, making up a story about a dead child and runaway husband to fool an older woman who’s had these troubles for real — while secretly sneering all the while at the lady’s Okie accent and bad taste in home furnishings.

 All of which is at least a respite from the cloying cuteness and “what about the children” flag waving that has at times has occasionally crept into the series, especially the ongoing subplot of Carlotta’s rescue/adoption of Paolina, a young Hispanic girl — it’s no doubt well-intentioned, but the ensuing (and no doubt well-intentioned) white liberal earnestness comes off as slightly patronizing and, worse, almost racist — certainly not the author’s intentions at all.

 Author Linda Barnes is also responsible for the Michael Spraggue series, about an an actor turned P. I. turned actor again.